Leadership

 If you’re really not sure how or where you want to place your efforts, check out You Change Earth — an organization dedicated to helping everyone find their role in the climate solution by asking you a few short questions and drawing up a list of actions and communities that are most suited for you.

-8. Plan Purposeful Travel
+8. Plan purposeful travel

 With COVID restrictions dropping, many of us are revisiting canceled travel plans or preparing for trips to somewhere new.
 But in a nearly post-pandemic world, how can we get back to doing the things we love, while keeping humanity and the planet at the center?
 Start by building sustainability into your next travel itinerary with these eco-friendly tools.